Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 Like many distributed file systems, each file in Alluxio consists of one or multiple blocks stored across the cluster.
-By default, Alluxio may adjust the replication level of different blocks dynamically and automatically based on the workload and storage capacity.
+By default, Alluxio may adjust the replication level of different blocks automatically based on the workload and storage capacity.
 For example, Alluxio may create more replicas of a particular block when more clients request to read this block with read type `CACHE` or `CACHE_PROMOTE`; Alluxio may also remove existing replicas when they are used less often to reclaim the space for data that is accessed more often ([Evictor in Alluxio Storage](#eviction-policies)).